Neotys-Labs/helm-dynamic-infrastructure/Readme.md

 # Neoload Web dynamic infrastructure user access

-# Introduction
+## Introduction

-This chart deploys user credentials to use Neoload Web Dynamic infrastructure on a Kubernetes cluster.
+This Helm chart enables performance engineers to automatically deploy load testing infrastructure on a Kubernetes cluster through NeoLoad Web.
+It provisions the required user credentials and deploys an agent that connects your cluster to NeoLoad Web's Dynamic Infrastructure feature.

-In the [details chapter](#details) you can have an overview of every objects created in the cluster.
+For a complete overview of all resources created in your cluster, see the [Details](#details) section.

+> [!IMPORTANT]
+> Two versions of this chart are available:
+>
+> - **v1.x (Latest)** — Deploys an agent that communicates with NeoLoad Web.
+This version is more secure as it uses outbound-only connections. **Recommended for environments with strict security requirements.**
+> - **v0.x** — Requires direct inbound API access to the cluster from NeoLoad Web.
+A simpler setup that works well when inbound access is acceptable.
+To migrate from v0.x to v1.x, see the [Migration guide](doc/MIGRATION_GUIDE_V0_TO_V1.md).
+To install v0.x, see the [v0.x Readme](https://github.com/Neotys-Labs/helm-dynamic-infrastructure/blob/stable/v0_x/Readme.md).

 ## Prerequisites